Home » Best Forex Brokers in July 2025 » Best Forex Brokers in Saudi Arabia for 2025

 As suggested, at the time of writing, forex brokers do not necessarily need to be licensed specifically by the CMA or SAMA in order to accept forex clients.
 However, it is generally a good idea to stick to locally licensed brokers or ones that are regulated by a supervisory body that has a good reputation in the international trading scene.

 It should also be noted that a number of the forex brokers suitable for Saudi Arabia offer multiple account types that clients can choose from depending on their eligibility and preferences.
-This includes retail accounts, professional ones, and swap-free Islamic accounts.
+Some account types are reserved for retail traders, while others can only be opened by professionals.
+Plenty of brokers also offer swap-free Islamic accounts.

-In its role as Saudi Arabia’s financial supervisory watchdog, the Capital Markets Authority (CMA) has duties that encompass a wide range of regulatory rules that are centered around the Kingdom’s finance sector.
-This includes having the authorization to regulate the capital market, keep investors safe from fraudulent schemes and other such dangers, monitor companies, exercise its power to penalize financial service businesses that operate in Saudi Arabia when necessary, and more.
+In its role as Saudi Arabia’s financial supervisory watchdog, the Capital Market Authority has duties that encompass a wide range of regulatory rules that are centered around the Kingdom’s finance sector.
+The CMA has the authorization to regulate the capital market, monitor companies, penalize financial service businesses that operate in Saudi Arabia when necessary, and more.
+It also keeps investors safe from fraudulent schemes and other such dangers.
 In 2019, the CMA issued its first forex license, which was granted to Riyad Capital.

 How can I verify CMA authorization?

 In general, you will not face much difficulty while trying to confirm that a given forex broker is licensed.
 This type of information is typically provided on the broker’s website, either organized within the footer or outlined on a separate page.
-This is where you will be able to see both the broker’s CMA license if the CMA has granted the company its seal of approval and all of the other licenses the broker in question has been successful in both earning and holding onto.
+If the CMA has granted the company its seal of approval, this is where you will be able to see the broker’s CMA license.
+You will also find information regarding the other licenses the said broker has managed to earn and hold onto.

-In the case of CMA licensing, if you do not completely trust a given broker and wish to find information on their regulatory oversight elsewhere, the CMA’s website has a register that includes all CMA-authorized entities.
+In the case of CMA licensing, if you do not completely trust a given broker and wish to find details on their regulatory oversight elsewhere, the regulator’s website has a register that includes all CMA-authorized entities.

 Are my funds safe with forex brokers in Saudi Arabia?

-Whether your funds are safe at Saudi Arabia-facing brokers is something you will not need to worry about.
-The vast majority of regulators have strict rules in place that demand companies do their due diligence to keep users’ funds secure and for client money to be stored in a segregated manner that ensures no mingling with the company’s funds takes place.
+Whether your funds are safe at Saudi Arabia-facing brokers is something you will not need to worry about, provided you stick with regulated brands.
+The vast majority of supervisory entities have strict rules in place that demand companies do their due diligence to keep users’ funds secure.
+Client money is, therefore, stored in segregated bank accounts, ensuring no mingling with the company’s funds takes place.
 Encryption algorithms are also utilized, specifically with regard to the transactions undertaken by users, as well as trader data in general.
 Of course, all of this applies to strictly regulated brokers.

-Another security measure utilized by brokers looking to attract Saudi traders is two-factor authentication.
-This technology serves to make clients confirm multiple times and through means different from their password that they are the account owner when they attempt to log in.
+Another security measure utilized by brokers looking to attract Saudi traders is two-factor authentication, which is used when logging in to one’s account.
+This technology serves to make clients confirm multiple times and through means different from their passwords.
 This can take the form of an entire third-party app or simply for the broker to send the given user a message with a confirmation code.

 Last but not least, we have negative balance protection, a core aspect of the way many forex brokers treat their retail clients.
-As suggested by its name, this service will ensure that no retail trader’s account will be able to incur a negative balance.
-Seeing one’s funds drop below 0 is a very real risk without negative balance protection, hence why it has become such a popular tool in the global forex scene.
-Its popularity was also boosted by an event that occurred in 2015 when the Swiss national bank scrapped the Swiss Franc’s peg to the Euro.
-This led to devastating consequences for retail investors who lost more money than they had held in their accounts.
+As suggested by its name, this service will ensure that no retail trader’s account will be able to incur a negative balance, which is why it has become such a popular tool in the global forex scene.
+The feature’s popularity was also boosted by an event that occurred in 2015 when the Swiss national bank scrapped the Swiss franc’s peg to the euro.
+This led to devastating consequences for retail investors, as many lost more money than they had held in their accounts.

 Do brokers in Saudi Arabia provide negative balance protection?

 Once again, this is a matter of what entity your broker is licensed by.
-Regulatory authorities such as the UK’s FCA and the Securities Commission of the Bahamas, for instance, mandate that negative balance protection be offered to retail traders in order for their funds to be safeguarded.
-Therefore, if your broker’s regulator has such a rule in place, then you can be certain that, as a retail client, you will be offered negative balance protection.
+Regulatory authorities such as the UK’s FCA and the Securities Commission of the Bahamas, for instance, mandate that negative balance protection be offered to retail traders.
+Therefore, if you are a retail trader and your broker’s regulator has such a rule in place, then you can be certain that you will be offered negative balance protection.

-Things differ for professional clients, however.
+Things differ for pros, however.
 Since the aforementioned rule does not apply to those who trade forex for a living, many brokers do not offer this service to their professional users.
 This is one aspect of professional trading that can be considered a downside.

 Do you pay tax on forex trading in Saudi Arabia?